 - Please be sure of your plans before you make a reservation.
 Once your reservation is made, you cannot make cancellations or adjustments to your own reservation.
 Changes must be done by our tour coordinator.
 For changes or cancellations, please email email@example.com Small changes (1 or 2 people less or more; a different size bag) in your reservation do not require an email to us, and will not be responded to.
 Please be on time.

 *Click the link to take you to the reservation page for fruits that are currently available.

 *Pricing is on the reservation link.
-Boxes are prepaid, and sold by volume, therefore you must not overfill the boxes.
+Bags are prepaid, and sold by volume, therefore you must not overfill the bags.
 Prices can be subject to change when new reservations are opened.

 Admission includes access to the Barnyard Animals and Playground, Picnic Area, and Wagon Rides when available.